CodeMa3ter/ZinoJS/README.md

-# ZinoJS
+# ZinoJS Advanced

-ZinoJS - A complete, reactive JS micro-framework by Sina
+A reactive JavaScript micro-framework by Sina.